 - Use a meal plan so that you will buy what you use and use what you buy.

 - Plan leftovers into your meal plans to avoid waste.

 - When trying to save money, weigh the energy spent vs. the benefit received.
 Shopping at 5 stores with 100 coupons may save the most money, but the cost in time and energy probably isn’t worth the return.
 I find that comparing prices at 2-3 stores and shopping with a plan to get the best price on the most expensive items gives the most return with a reasonable amount of effort.

-Discount grocers are a wonderful place to stock your pantry.
-Discount grocers are outlet type stores that sell overstocked items, dented cans, or out of date items (most of which, like cereal, are so preservative-filled that they will never go bad) for a discount.
-Many discount grocers can accept food stamps, but most will not accept coupons.
+Discount grocers, outlet type stores that sell overstocked items, dented cans, or items past their “best by” date for a discount, are a wonderful place to stock your pantry.
+They often sell directly from the case rather than stocking shelves with individual items.
+Many discount grocers can accept EBT cards, but most will not accept coupons.
 Check with each store for their policy.

 Small chain stores like Lidl, Aldi and Sharp Shopper offer good deals on select items, and there are many similar stores with a handful of locations across the country.
 Save-A-Lot is a chain that has over a thousand locations, although it does not offer discounts quite as deep as Aldi and Sharp Shopper.
 Dollar stores often carry groceries as well, but you have to price check carefully.
 Some items are a good deal and others may actually be cheaper elsewhere.